Dr EM MERRIN MAY ARMSTRONG.

-Dr Emily May Armstrong is a plant-focused interdisciplinary researcher based at the University of Glasgow.
+Dr Em Merrin May Armstrong is a plant-focused interdisciplinary researcher based at the University of Glasgow.
 Rooted in sustainability, abolition, and justice, their work explores the intersections of ecology, botany, queerness, disability, genetics, food sovereignty, and community.
-Through writing, performance, lectures, experimental sound, and workshops, Emily shares plant knowledge and queer ecologies with audiences worldwide.
+Through writing, performance, lectures, experimental sound work, and workshops, Em shares plant knowledge and queer ecological practice with audiences worldwide.

-Emily holds a PhD in plant genetics from the University of Glasgow and currently works as a postdoctoral researcher at the University of Glasgow, while maintaining a freelance career in parallel.
-Emily sits on the Board of Directors for Deveron Projects.
+Em holds a PhD in plant genetics from the University of Glasgow and currently works as a postdoctoral researcher at the University of Glasgow, while maintaining a freelance career in parallel.
+Em sits on the Board of Directors for Deveron Projects, an arts organisation in rural Aberdeenshire.

-Emily works with justice-oriented, ecologically-focused, and educationally empowering organisations, with previous partners including: The Wildlife Trusts, The Royal Society of Edinburgh, The Wellcome Collection, The British Ecological Society, The Royal Society of Biology, TUO TUO Arts Finland, Glasgow Food Policy Partnership, Well Projects, Cambridge Botanic Gardens, Glasgow Seed Library, Glasgow Centre for Contemporary Arts, Forgan Arts Centre, Deveron Projects, and more
+Em works with justice-oriented, ecologically-focused, and educationally empowering organisations, with previous partners including: The Wildlife Trusts, The Royal Society of Edinburgh, The Wellcome Collection, The British Ecological Society, The Royal Society of Biology, TUO TUO Arts Finland, Glasgow Food Policy Partnership, Well Projects, Cambridge Botanic Gardens, Glasgow Seed Library, Glasgow Centre for Contemporary Arts, Forgan Arts Centre, Deveron Projects, and more.

 Contact: hi [@] emilymayarmstrong [.] com

 Fit the bill?
-Join these world-leading arts, science, education, and research organisations by working with Emily for your project.
+Join these world-leading arts, science, education, and research organisations by working with Em for your project.

 Previous Participant’s Comments: